gabrieltp/decision_support_with_statistical_analysis/README.md

 # DECISION SUPPORT PROJECT WITH STATISTICAL ANALYSIS

-This project consists on 2 problems using decision support systems and statistical analysis.
+This project consists on a problem using decision support systems and statistical analysis.

 All the project is written in Portuguese.

 The great majority of the project was solved using Google Colab.

-The first problem is a database with soccer games' results in Europe.
-We are trying to analyse if there is any difference on playing home or away using Hypothesis Testing.

-The second problem is the biggest and more interesting one and consists on a database with restaurants evaluations in New York.
+The problem consists on a database with restaurants evaluations in New York.
 The attributes are the id, the name of the restaurant, the price, the food rate, the decoration of the restaurant, the service rate and the location of the restaurant.

 First, we make a description analysis using some plots and basic statistics.